cloudControl/documentation/Quickstart.md

 ~~~

 Clone one of the example apps in your preferred programming language and push
-it to the exoscale platform.
+it to the CloudKilat platform.

 ~~~bash
 # for Java